kasatka660/xcheck/README.md

 ### yarn dev
 To view applicaton in the browser open http://localhost:3000

+Additionally, you need to run json-server : yarn start

 ### Technologies in the project :
 - React
 - Typescript